Learning Where It Matters: Geometric Anchoring for Robust Preference Alignment: Introduction

-Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item We introduce \emph{Geometric Anchor Preference Optimization} (GAPO), which stabilizes preference optimization via a pessimistic local surrogate (anchor) constructed around the current policy. \item We provide a theoretical guarantees showing that GAPO induces an instance-wise reweighting of gradients and that the Anchor Gap is connected to stability. \item We demonstrate that GAPO matches or exceeds strong baselines on instruction-following and reasoning benchmarks while substantially improving robustness to preference noise. \end{itemize}
+Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item We propose \emph{Geometric Anchor Preference Optimization} (GAPO), which constructs a batch-conditioned pessimistic anchor and uses the resulting \emph{Anchor Gap} to conservatively attenuate locally brittle preference pairs. \item We provide a local theoretical analysis showing that the implemented anchor acts as a batch-directional probe of margin degradation, and that GAPO preserves each pair's preference-gradient direction up to an Anchor-Gap-based scalar reweighting. \item We demonstrate that GAPO matches or exceeds strong preference optimization baselines on instruction-following and reasoning benchmarks, while improving robustness under random and structured preference noise. \end{itemize}